-It also highlights that those in London, Birmingham, Manchester and York will probably find their connections down.
-If you’re in one of the red regions, consider getting in touch with Virgin Media customer support for further details about when your Wi-Fi connection will be restored.
+It also highlights that those in London, Birmingham, Manchester, and York will probably find their connections down.
+If you’re in one of the red regions, consider contacting Virgin Media customer support for further details about when your Wi-Fi connection will be restored.

-Restart Your Hardware
+5. Restart Your Hardware

-Change the Wi-Fi Router Channel
+6. Change the Wi-Fi Router Channel

 Other wireless networks sharing the same channel as yours can interfere with your signal, so changing the Wi-Fi router channel might fix the Virgin Media connection.
 This is how you can switch your Virgin Media Wi-Fi router channel.

-Run the Internet Connections Troubleshooter
+7. Run the Internet Connections Troubleshooter

-- Enter ‘troubleshooter’ into the Cortana search box and select Troubleshooting.
+- Enter troubleshooter into the Cortana search box and select Troubleshooting.

 - Select Network and Internet to open a list of troubleshooters.

 - Then select Internet Connections to open the window shown below.